lashd/mirage/README.md

 ##### Client interface
 The client interface has been overhauled to make it more usable.
 It supports a couple of different ways of specifying a template to let to specify templates in the style that best suites your code.
+The block in the examples is executed in the scope of the template object itself so any method in it can be called.
+The template is also passed in to the block if you prefer to to call the methods on a variable.

 **Example Usage:** (See rdoc for full details)